-In the context of the budget, SG Group performs annually, a stress test exercise (referred to "Budget global stress" or "stress global du budget" in French) aiming at assessing the resilience of SG Group in a plausible but severe scenario in which all the risks would not materialize simultaneously.
+In the context of the budget, SG Group performs annually, a stress test exercise aiming at assessing the resilience of SG Group in a plausible but severe scenario in which all the risks would not materialize simultaneously.

-SGL Group stress test (balance sheet, net banking income and risk weight assets impacts) has been built based on SG Group stress test by businesses considering some adjustments reviewed with the businesses (both in Luxembourg and at the SG Group level).
+SGL Group stress test (balance sheet, net banking income and risk weight assets impacts) has been built based on SG

+Group stress test by businesses considering some adjustments reviewed with the businesses (both in Luxembourg and at the SG Group level).